theseanco/python-SerialToOSC/README.md

 ## Example

-There is a short example in the Examples folder, containing an Arduino sketch which sends the values of A0 and A1, a Python script which parses the two values and sends them to SuperCollider's default ports (if you are using this script your port may need changing from /dev/ttyACM0), and SuperCollider code to dump the OSC to the post window, and then use it to control some sine waves.
+There is a short example in the ```Examples``` folder, containing an Arduino sketch which sends the values of ```A0``` and ```A1```, a Python script which parses the two values and sends them to SuperCollider's default ports (if you are using this script your port may need changing from ```/dev/ttyACM0```), and SuperCollider code to dump the OSC to the post window, and then use it to control some sine waves.

 ------------------------

 This is primitive and is designed to work for this very particular instance of Arduino usage, but seeing as i've used it an awful lot myself I figured a write-up would be useful to someone at the very least.
 It has only been tested on the *ubuntus, but I don't see why it wouldn't work on OSX.
 If you've tested it please let me know how you get on.

-NB: The script may have some trouble dealing with exceptionally fast data streams (if the script keeps terminating with invalid literal) - one solution for this is to just keep trying to run the script over and over again until it takes, or to slow your data down. :).
+NB: The script may have some trouble dealing with exceptionally fast data streams (if the script keeps terminating with ```invalid literal```) - one solution for this is to just keep trying to run the script over and over again until it takes, or to slow your data down. :).

 Sean